MumenJarrah/CloudLabs/lab7.md

     print(" Inside: {} --> {}".format(pkt.src, pkt.dst))
 ```

 Implement the client program **tunclient.py**.
-First, we need to modify the TUN programtun.py.
+First, we need to modify the TUN program `tun.py`.
-Let’s rename it, and call ittunclient.py.
+Let’s rename it, and call it `tunclient.py`.
 Sending data to another computer using UDP can be done
 using the standard socket programming.
-Replace thewhileloop in the program with the following: The SERVERIP an dSERVERPORT should be replaced with the actual IP address and port number of the server program running on VPN
+Replace the while loop in the program with the following: The `SERVERIP` and `SERVERPORT` should be replaced with the actual IP address and port number of the server program running on VPN
 Server.

 ```